-A Cross Channel 'Ghost' Story
+A Reassuring Cross Channel 'Ghost' Story

-My dad's been back a few times since he passed away...
+My Dad's been back a few times since he passed away...

-Bud (that was my pa’s name) died at 6.30am on a stone cold February day.
+Bud (that was my pa’s adopted name from the age of 13) died at 6.30am on a stone cold February day.
 We had known he wouldn’t last long as they phased him out with morphine after a three month tussle with cancer, although the death certificate said pneumonia.
 He had, at times suffered great pain and asked on a number of occasions why the medics couldn’t just give him a shot to take him out of it.
-He had also said that the only reason he couldn’t take his own life was because (of his faith) he knew that if he did he wouldn’t see my mum ‘on the other side’.
+I even had a word with his consultant on his behalf....He gave me very short shrift... telling me that there was a time for everything and in his mind that time had not come... yet!
+My dad had also said that the only reason he couldn’t take his own life was, because (of his faith) he knew that if he did he wouldn’t see my mum, Margaret Slade (neé Lamplough) ‘on the other side’.

 For a couple or three weeks we had been shuffling the booking for our next trip to St Malo backwards - not really knowing - or at least refusing to admit why we were doing it.
 Bud feigned exasperation on one visit to his bedside and said “Don’t keep cancelling your trip.
 They’ve told me I am improving, so you go and get some work done on the house”.
 So, it had been early morning when he died and, by sailing time that very night, we had paid our respects, registered his passing with the registrar’s, had a word with the vicar, contacted the undertaker and torn Bud’s address book in half... each section to be ‘dealt with’ between my brother and me.